serverless/blog/posts/2017-11-01-avoid-parking-tickets-with-serverlesss.md

 If you live in a city, then you are incredibly familiar with these three, terrifying little words: "street cleaning day."

-The days you wake up at 6:00am, groggy, still in pajamas, and run barefoot into the cold streets at their dirtiest.
-And the worst part is, it's so easy to forget to move your car.
-Oh, how many mornings you've innocently slid behind the driver's seat to discover, nested under your windshiled wiper: another parking ticket.
+The worst part about street cleaning isn't the days you wake up at 6:00am, groggy, still in pajamas, and run barefoot into the cold streets.
+Oh no. The worst part are the days you forget.
+Those mornings you innocently slide behind the driver's seat to discover, nested under your windshiled wiper: another parking ticket.

 Well.
 Here is your chance to fight back.